sara-bn/Catology/README.md

 # Catology
-This application uses CatAPI (https://thecatapi.com/) to generate a dropdown menu including different cat breeds.
-By selecting a breed, some data and a random image from the selected breed will be displayed.
-You can create a list of your favorite images.
+This application usues CatAPI (https://thecatapi.com/) to display random Cat image from selected breed.
+Then you can generate meme and dowonload it.
-### Technology: React (TypeScript)
+### Technology: React TypeScript